 \section{System Model}

-In this section, we first explain the underlining network model and then define the achievable rate region and the notations used in the paper.
-Throughput the paper, $\mathbf{A}$ and $\mathbf{a}$ denote a matrix and a vector, respectively.
+In this section, we first explain the underlying network model and then define the achievable rate region and the notations used in the paper.
+Throughout the paper, $\mathbf{A}$ and $\mathbf{a}$ denote a matrix and a vector, respectively.
 The symbol $\mathcal{A}$ denotes a set and $|\mathcal{A}|$ denotes the cardinality of $\mathcal{A}$.